DataIntellectTech/grafana-kdb-backend-datasource/README.md

 Plugin will handle static and query variables.
 It also allows the user to chain querys

 #### Static Variables
-These can be entered under the Custom type, they should be in the form of a comma deliminated list - a space isnt needed after the comma.
-These can then be used in querys in the form: ${variable_name}
+These can be entered under the Custom type using Grafana format, (e.g. comma separated list).
+Static variables can then be used in queries in the form: ${variable_name}

 #### Query Variables
 These can be entered under the Query Type, the query will run upon click away or when update is pressed.
 The timeout field does not have to be populated.
 The list of returned variables will be displayed at the bottom.
 Queries can also take in other variables as well.
 The usage is the same as static variables ${variable_name}